bebo-dot-dev/m3u-epg-editor/README.md

 * **original.gz**

-   This is the original unmodified epg gzip file downloaded from the specified `--epgurl / -e` remote server
+   This is the original unmodified epg gzip file downloaded from the specified `--epgurl / -e` remote server.
+No EPG processing is performed when the optional `--no_epg / -ne` argument is supplied.

 * **original.xml**

-   This is the original unmodified epg xml file extracted from the original epg gzip file
+   This is the original unmodified epg xml file extracted from the original epg gzip file.
+No EPG processing is performed when the optional `--no_epg / -ne` argument is supplied.

 * **[--outfilename].m3u**